Solicitors: Shared Ownership Conveyancing

 Thank you so much for all your hard work, persistence and patience in both our sale and purchase.
 I know it’s always a long process in this country and there is so much out of the seller and buyers control but you all really helped ease the pain, especially over the last stages when I feared it would all fall apart.

-Our experienced property lawyers work in affordable housing all the time.
+Our experienced property lawyers specialise in shared ownership work.
 They know what’s needed to protect our clients’ interests and get the transactions through, often to tight housing association deadlines.

-We are solicitors specialising in shared ownership purchases, staircasing & resales for clients right across England & Wales – London, Bristol, Birmingham, Manchester, Swansea, Norwich, Newcastle, Nottingham, Plymouth, Leeds, Maidstone, Oxford, Milton Keynes – so our conveyancing team offers comprehensive coverage.
+We are solicitors specialising in shared ownership purchases, staircasing & resales for clients right across England & Wales – London, Bristol, Birmingham, Manchester, Swansea, Norwich, Newcastle, Nottingham, Plymouth, Leeds, Maidstone, Oxford, Milton Keynes, Kent, Cardiff, Southampton – so our conveyancing team offers comprehensive coverage.